-Because big sporting events offer a greater opportunity to increase sustainability awareness
+Because sporting events offer a greater opportunity to cut on waste and increase sustainability awareness

-Mass sporting events like fun runs, races, and marathons are responsible for generating huge amounts of waste.
-Any large event that gathers people often leaves behind a trail of plastic bottles and packaging, not just from the competitors themselves but from the spectators involved too.
-With sports events held almost every week in the metro, here are some ways organizers and participants can reduce waste.
+Sporting events like fun runs, races, and marathons are responsible for generating huge amounts of waste.
+Any event that gathers people often leaves behind a trail of plastic bottles and packaging, not just from competitors but also from the spectators involved.
+Here are some ways organizers and participants can reduce waste.

 1. Stop using disposable cups and bottles

 We’re all aware of the irony of going on a run or ride for the environment just to cast away single-use cups on the ground.